 Retirement Plan Income and Tax Benefits

-Retirement planning is important and should never be done without proper tax planning, as your tax benefits might vary greatly based on Retirement Plan.
-IRA, 401k, and other types of retirement plans are a future source of income, and contributing to retirement plans can often give you tax benefits now, in the present.
+Retirement planning is important and should never be done without proper tax planning as your tax benefits may vary greatly based on your retirement plan.
+IRA, 401k, and other types of retirement plans are a future source of income.
+Contributing to retirement plans can often give you tax benefits in the present.

 Tax Benefits of Retirement Plans

-As of 2019, the average monthly Social Security payment is $1,422.
+As of 2022, the average monthly Social Security payment is $1,666 for retired workers.
 Most likely, you will need more than that to live comfortably during your retirement.
 Keep in mind that retirement can last 30 years or more these days and the costs of living are only increasing.
 A retirement plan allows you to provide for yourself in the future.

-You can easily contribute to a retirement plan through payroll deductions.
-Your contributions (except in the case of a Roth) are tax-free, and investment interest that the account earns is nontaxable until you withdraw it.
-You can even move funds from one account to another, or keep the account when you change employers.
+You can easily contribute to a retirement plan through payroll deductions with your employer.
+Your contributions (except in the case of a Roth) are tax-free and investment interest that the account earns is nontaxable until you withdraw it.
+You can even move funds from one account to another or keep the account when you change employers.

 Types of Retirement Plans

 There are many different types of retirement plans, each with different rules about contributions and distributions withdrawals - see retirement contribution limits and retirement distribution limits.
-Some retirement plans are sponsored by employers, and others are not.
+Some retirement plans are sponsored by employers and others are not.
 Most of them come with tax benefits of one kind or another.

 Roth IRA Plan

-Roth IRA's are a special type of Individual Retirement Account.
-If you qualify for a Roth, you can contribute funds up to a certain amount, but contributions are taxed as income.
+Roth IRAs are a special type of Individual Retirement Account.
+If you qualify for a Roth plan, you can contribute funds up to a certain amount, but contributions are taxed as income.
 You cannot deduct the contributions.
-Tax Benefits: (Later) Qualified distributions from a Roth IRA are tax-free and are not included in your taxable income.
+Tax Benefits (Later): Qualified distributions from a Roth IRA are tax-free and are not included in your taxable income.
 Note: see phaseout amounts below.